Key Stage 3 (Years 7-9)

-Girls can opt for Drama at GCSE and A Level and it is a very popular choice, with over 80 girls currently taking drama at examination level.
+Girls can opt for Drama at GCSE and A Level and it is a very popular choice, with over 80 girls currently taking Drama at examination level.
 These courses build on the grounding achieved in the lower years and develop further techniques for creating, performing and evaluating drama.
-Last year saw exceptional success in external examinations with our girls achieving 100% A*-B grades, 55% of which were A* at GCSE.
+Last year saw exceptional success in external examinations with our girls achieving 100% grades 9-6, 76% of which were grades 9-8 at GCSE.
 Additional workshops, masterclasses and trips are provided throughout the year and girls benefit from collaborative courses and productions with the boys from Warwick School.
 The A Level is taught jointly with Warwick School drama department.

 Our Autumn Term Production is a chance for girls to work with staff and professional designers in a focused way, leading to performances held in Warwick Hall in collaboration with Warwick School.
 The superb quality of performances reflects the personal drive of our students to perform to their highest potential.
 We aim to inspire the girls to become involved in a wide range of drama experiences.
 These include workshops and masterclasses with theatre companies, such as Highly Sprung or Frantic Assembly and The National Theatre Connections Festival in which girls performed at the Warwick Arts Centre and the Royal & Derngate Theatre, Northampton.